francisudeji/opening-hours/README.md

 - The `public` directory is where static files are stored.

-- Every other file is mostly a config file
+- Every other file is mostly a config file.